SharePoint/sp-dev-docs/docs/solution-guidance/Synchronize-term-groups-sample-app-for-SharePoint.md

 ---
 title: Synchronize term groups sample SharePoint Add-in
-description:
-ms.date: 5/2/2018
+description: As part of your Enterprise Content Management (ECM) strategy, you can synchronize term groups across multiple SharePoint term stores. ms.date: 5/2/2018
 ---

 # Synchronize term groups sample SharePoint Add-in

-As part of your Enterprise Content Management (ECM) strategy, you can synchronize term groups across multiple SharePoint term stores.

-_**Applies to:** Office 365 | SharePoint 2013 | SharePoint Online_

-The [Core.MMSSync](https://github.com/SharePoint/PnP/tree/master/Samples/Core.MMS) sample shows you how to use a provider-hosted add-in to synchronize a source and target taxonomy.
+The Core.MMSSync sample shows you how to use a provider-hosted add-in to synchronize a source and target taxonomy.
 This add-in synchronizes two term stores in the managed metadata service - a source and a target term store.
 The following objects are used to synchronize term groups:

 - **TermStore**
 - **ChangeInformation**

 Use this solution if you want to:

 - Synchronize two taxonomies.
 For example, you might use both SharePoint Online and SharePoint Server 2013 on-premises for different sets of data, but they use the same taxonomy.
 - Synchronize changes made to a specific term group only.

 ## Before you begin
-<a name="sectionSection0"> </a>

 To get started, download the [Core.MMSSync](https://github.com/SharePoint/PnP/tree/master/Samples/Core.MMSSync) sample add-in from the Office 365 Developer Patterns and Practices project on GitHub.